dyerw/ludus-militarium/README.md

 * With declarative scenario files using a basic and flexible ruleset
 * By importing it as a library into your own Clojure projects to create more unique behavior

+More docs are forthcoming but for now take a look at the `simple_scenario.cljs` file for an example of custom scenarios.

 ## Setup

 To get an interactive development environment run: